bails29/Elasticity_curve_analysis/README.md

 # Elasticity_curve_analysis
 This repository contians the analysis portion of the code for the manuscript entitled: "Elasticity curves describe streamflow sensitivity to precipitation across the entire flow distribution", submitted to HESS in 2022.

+Thismarkdown file includes subsections with relevant functions, calculation of elasticity curve data using single-site linear models, normalization of the curve data, clustering of curve data, calculation of elasticity curve data using panel regression models, and the use of a random forest model to select the best predictors of cluster membership.

 1. To run this script, download the associated files
 2. This includes a folder called toy_example and a subfolder called "data".
 The data folder contains:
 1 preprocessed streamflow file containing daily flow percentile and climatological data adapted from PRISM: "flow_data_rewrite" and one file containing